 Arlington’s NAACP Branch, led by President Julius “JD” Spain, Sr., has been around since 1940.
 Spain, assisted by members and leaders of the branch, works closely with Arlington and Virginia leaders, Senators, Council Members, and more to set new laws in place and designate programs to tackle issues such as prison reform, political action, and women’s equality.

 As the video of George Floyd’s death surfaced and protesters took to the streets, many Americans have been asking how they can do more to support the black community.
 Spain’s suggestion?
 Become a member of and donate to your local NAACP.
 Not only does the funding help to support the organization’s work, but volunteering a few hours a week, or a month, helps to push forward legislation and pressure local and state officials.
 In short, it helps communities seek important change.

-are required to wear body cameras.
+What can members of the Arlington NAACP Chapter expect to help influence?
+Currently, Spain and his team are working closely with the Chief of Police, County Board, Congressman Don Beyer, Senator Warner, and others to implement a new standard of policing in Arlington County where all members of law enforcement are required to wear body cameras.
 Although still working to set funding aside for these new regulations (a petition to help support this project can be found here), Spain is hoping to have them in place by January 2021.
-Additionally, the Chapter is working to set up a civilian review board - a group of community members who would evaluate arrests and investigations by police to encourage accountability.
+Additionally, the Chapter is working to set up a civilian review board – a group of community members who would evaluate arrests and investigations by police to encourage accountability.